SOS Class Registration Frequently Asked Questions

 - Make sure all of your transcripts are submitted to Auburn.
 More details are explained in Module 2 of the pre-orientation modules.

-- Complete the pre-orientation modules and submit your Transfer Plan of Study (if you are a transfer student).
+- Complete the pre-orientation modules and submit your Transfer Plan of Study.

 - Work with your academic advisor and use Tiger Scheduler to determine the courses to register.